 There is no time limit for doing the awards, so advisers can plan timetables and session times appropriate to the needs of the young people they are working with (but remember the awards are only open to young people aged 25 and under).

 Find out more about the benefits of using Arts Award with young people with learning difficulties in our SEN leaflet

 Read a range of case studies from centres working with young people with learning difficulties, and hear what other advisers have to say about the awards

 Information about adviser training and planning your Arts Award delivery

-Information on how we can support you including extensive case studies, resources, and online and face-to-face support offers
+Information on how we can support you including extensive case studies, resources, and support session offers